 · Premium Tax Credit

 The Premium Tax Credit is a tax credit designed to help low to moderate income taxpayers cover premiums for health insurance policies purchased through the Health Insurance Marketplace.
 Marketplace computes the amount of the tax credit at the time a policy is purchased, with lower income individuals and families receiving larger credit amounts.
 At that time, the enrolling taxpayer can choose to have monthly health insurance premiums reduced by advance payment of the Premium Tax Credit or to receive the entire tax benefit at the time the annual income tax return is filed.
 In either case, the taxpayer must complete Form 8962 and file it with the income tax return at tax time.
 If the tax credit is more than the taxes owed, a refund will be issued.
 On the other hand, if the amount of the advance credit payments is greater than the allowable amount of the tax credit, the difference will either be subtracted from the tax refund amount or added to the tax balance due at the time of filing.

-The licensed accountants and bookkeepers at Las Vegas Bookkeeping are experts in the area of tax planning and can help you implement tax strategies that will save you valuable tax dollars.
-Receive a free, no obligation consultation by emailing us at firstname.lastname@example.org or calling us at (702) 945-2757.
-Don’t hesitate!
-Let the tax professionals at Las Vegas Bookkeeping help you get your financial affairs in order so you can achieve that maximum possible tax advantage for 2018!
+The licensed professionals at Las Vegas Bookkeeping are experts in the area of tax planning and can help you save you valuable tax dollars by taking advantage of all tax breaks that apply to your particular financial situation.
+Receive a free, no obligation consultation by emailing firstname.lastname@example.org or calling us at (702) 945-2757.
+Don’t wait!
+Let the tax professionals at Las Vegas Bookkeeping help you get your financial affairs in order so you can achieve the maximum possible tax advantage!